GavinPower747/pubg-dotnet/README.md

 ### Install via Nuget

-From the command line:
+From the nuget command line:

-	nuget install pubg-DotNet
+	nuget install Pubg-DotNet

+From the .Net CLI

+  dotnet add package Pubg-DotNet

 From Package Manager:

-	PM> Install-Package pubg-DotNet
+	PM> Install-Package Pubg-DotNet

 From within Visual Studio:

 1. Open the Solution Explorer.
 2. Right-click on a project within your solution.
 3. Click on *Manage NuGet Packages...*
-4. Click on the *Browse* tab and search for "pubg-DotNet".
+4. Click on the *Browse* tab and search for "Pubg-DotNet".
-5. Click on the pubg-DotNet package, select the appropriate version in the right-tab and click *Install*.
+5. Click on the Pubg-DotNet package, select the appropriate version in the right-tab and click *Install*.

 ## Configuring Api Key